prayag-sangode/prometheus-grafana/README.md

 ##  Accessing Services via Port Forwarding

-Since Ingress or MetalLB is not used, you can expose services using port forwarding:
+If you are not using Ingress or a LoadBalancer:

 | Component    | Local Port | Command                                                                         |
 | ------------ | ---------- | ------------------------------------------------------------------------------- |